MorganLeef/Clade_score_recode/README.md

     Prerequisites necessary

 Assignment Details:
-The purpose of this project is to automate the preparation of James Lamdsdell's data files for reorganization.
+The purpose of this project is to automate the preparation of James Lamdsdell's xlsx files for recoding.

 Getting Started:
   For this stage of the project, vectors and matrices are extracted from the original files, so that they can be inserted into functions for the second stage of the project.
-  This code extracts the numerical data as a matrix, fills empty cells that would inhibit the use of some functions, and enables the extraction of any column so that the numeric values can be edited.
+  This code extracts the numerical data from the xlsx as a matrix, fills empty cells that would inhibit the use of some functions, and enables the extraction of any column so that the numeric values can be edited.

   Prerequisites:
     The "readxl" and "tidyr" R packages are required to successfully run this code.